Humbly Homemade

 • Grease a 9-inch pie dish with butter.

+• Leave your larger disc of pie dough on the counter for about 10 minutes to warm and soften a bit.
 Lightly flour a clean work surface and roll out your pie dough to be able to fit in the bottom and up the sides of your pie dish.

-Bake for 25 minutes, then rotate the pie.
+• Preheat the oven to 425°F. Bake for 25 minutes, then rotate the pie.
 If the crust is already starting to brown, cover just the crust edges with aluminum foil.

-Bake for another 90 - 100 minutes, until the crust is golden brown and crispy.
+Reduce the oven temperature to 400°F. Bake for another 90 - 100 minutes, until the crust is golden brown and crispy.
+Let cool for at least 1 hour, then enjoy!

 Nutrition

-Serving: 1sliceCalories: 390kcalCarbohydrates: 52gProtein: 4gFat: 19gSaturated Fat: 12gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gTrans Fat: 1gCholesterol: 49mgSodium: 243mgPotassium: 218mgFiber: 3gSugar: 22gVitamin A: 602IUVitamin C: 60mgCalcium: 45mgIron: 2mg
+Serving: 1 slice (of 10)Calories: 390kcalCarbohydrates: 52gProtein: 4gFat: 19gSaturated Fat: 12gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gTrans Fat: 1gCholesterol: 49mgSodium: 243mgPotassium: 218mgFiber: 3gSugar: 22gVitamin A: 602IUVitamin C: 60mgCalcium: 45mgIron: 2mg

 Keyword baked strawberry pie, dragon fruit powder, pitaya powder, strawberry pie